 May 2020: Gave a seminar for a Widening Participation Cohort, “Contemporary Literature, Cultural Theory, and Capital: A Discussion of Mark Fisher's Capitalist Realism: Is There No Alternative?", University of Cambridge.

-Anglophone Fiction and Poetry since 1975 (esp.
+Late 20C and 21C Anglophone Fiction and Poetry (esp.
 Britain and the Caribbean).

 Experimental and Avant-garde Literature.